milessic/pyClocks/_posts/2024-08-29-version-v1-1-ready.markdown

 ### Release notes
 #### General features
-- added option to not run app as Tool
+- added option to not run app as Tool `when run as Tool, it is present only in system tray`
 - added version information to the application

 #### App is more responsive
-- added minimum widht for each timer
+- added minimum width for each timer
 - made main area scrollable
 - add app resize when using custom topnav